 Responding to the Divorce Papers

-You first need to figure out what your spouse is asking for out of the divorce.
-Read the Complaint for Divorce.
-Don’t worry, the judge has not ordered anything yet – the complaint just tells you what your spouse is asking for as part of the divorce.
+The complaint tells you what the other party is asking for.
+Don’t worry, the judge has not ordered anything yet.
+Read the complaint.
 You may agree with some, all, or none of the complaint.
 Write down next to each paragraph in the complaint whether you agree or disagree with what that paragraph says.

 If you are unsure what to do, it is always best to talk to a lawyer.
 Visit Lawyers and Legal Help for information on lawyers and free / low-cost legal help.

-You only have 20 calendar days after being served to file your papers.
-If you were served more than 20 days ago, or if you are not going to be able to file a response within 20 days, you can fill out the following paperwork to ask the judge to extend the time to let you file:
+You only have 21 days after being served to file your papers.
+If you were served more than 21 days ago, or if you are not going to be able to file a response within 21 days, you can fill out BOTH of the following forms to ask the judge to extend the time to let you file:

-If a default has already been entered against you, you can file papers asking the judge to “set aside” the default, which means you want the judge to hear your side of the story before making a final order.
+If a default was already entered against you, you can file papers asking the judge to “set aside” the default, which means you want the judge to hear your side of the story before making a final order.
 See Setting Aside a Default or Order for information about this.

-To respond to the divorce case, you will need to file 2 or 3 of these forms:
+To respond to the case, fill out these forms:

 Fill out ONLY ONE of the forms below.
 You have two choices when responding to the divorce papers: